Ptorresr/oracle-kubernetes/draft/Lab4 - Kubernetes with Oracle Database.md

    $ kubectl apply -f examples/database/oracle-db-deployment.yaml
    ```

-8. List the pod
+8. List the pods

    ```
-   [opc@oke-bastion oracle-db-operator]$ kubectl get pod NAME                                           READY   STATUS              RESTARTS   AGE oracle-db-connection-manager-d474757ff-rhs98   1/1     Running             10         38m
+   $ kubectl get pod
+   NAME                                           READY   STATUS              RESTARTS   AGE oracle-db-connection-manager-d474757ff-rhs98   1/1     Running             10         38m
    oracle-db-enterprise-8d67f7cbb-c78c2           0/1     ContainerCreating   0          17s
    ```

-9. It's need some time to download the container image.
+9. It's need some time to download the container image for the first time.
 List the pods again, when the STATUS change to Running, you can check the log.

    ```
    $ kubectl logs -f oracle-db-enterprise-8d67f7cbb-c78c2
    ```

-   The inital database setup will take abourt 15 minutes if you encounter the *error: unexpected EOF*, try to re-enter the log check.
+   The database setup will take about 15 minutes, if you encounter the *error: unexpected EOF*, try to re-enter the log check.

 10. When the database creationg is complete, you may see **The Database is Ready to Use**.
 Ignore the ERROR: ORA-01920.
 Press **control-c** to continue.